jklingsporn/coronamq/readme.md

 be one broker per application.
 3. The **TaskQueueDao** is interacting with the queue in the database.
 You can deploy it together with the broker, but you don't have to.\

-There is also the **Publisher**: A publisher can add tasks to the queue by sending a message on the EventBus.
-The publisher is not required as you can also publish tasks directly to the EventBus.\
+There is also the **Dispatcher**: A dispatcher can add tasks to the queue by sending a message on the EventBus.
+The dispatcher is not required as you can also dispatch tasks directly to the EventBus.\

 ![Corona MQ Overview](doc/img/CoronaMQOverview.png?raw=true "Corona MQ Overview")